Party Officers:

 Vice-Chair, Mary Ann Turner

-Mary Ann Turner has been a member of Connecticut Republican State Central Committee since 2013, representing the 7th Senatorial District (Enfield, Somers, Suffield, East Granby, Granby, Windsor, Windsor Locks).
-She has been a member of the Budget & Control Committee since 2015 and is currently the Vice Chairman of the State Party.
+Mary Ann Turner has been a member of Connecticut Republican State Central Committee since 2013, representing the 7th Senatorial District (Ellington, Enfield, Somers, Suffield, East Granby, Granby, Windsor, Windsor Locks).
+She has been a member of the Budget & Control Committee since 2015 and is currently serving her second term as the Vice Chair of the State Party.

-Mary Ann has always been very active volunteering her time for the State Party and has shared her expertise with the talented members of the staff coordinating the annual Bush Dinner and the CT GOP State Conventions.
-She is currently the Enfield Republican Town Chairman and has had solid Republican victories since 2007 in a strongly held Democrat town.
-Mary Ann is a true “volunteer” coordinator and has increased her town committee membership and filled the “bench” with potential candidates since taking the chairman leadership role in 2005.
+Mary Ann has always been active with the State Party and has shared her expertise in project coordinating and conference planning.
+She has worked with the staff on the annual Bush Dinner numerous times and has helped organized the CT Republican State Conventions in 2018 and 2022.
+She is the former Enfield Republican Town Chair and under her leadership Republican victories were gained from 2007-2019 in a strongly held Democrat town.
+Mary Ann is a true “volunteer” coordinator and does her part to increase town committee membership and finding people to fill the “bench” as potential candidates both at the local and state level.

-Mary Ann is currently the Chairman of the Economic Development Commission, Secretary of the Zoning Board of Appeals and President of the North Central CT Professional Business Women.
+Mary Ann is currently the Chairman of the Economic Development Commission, Secretary of the Zoning Board of Appeals and President of the North Central CT Professional Business Women in Enfield, CT.

-Professionally, Mary Ann is the principal of Projects Unlimited a conference planning and marketing company since 1992.
+Professionally, Mary Ann is the principal of Projects Unlimited a conference planning and marketing company.

-Mary Ann and her husband, Ed Turner, live in Enfield with Buster Brown their very spoiled Labrador retriever and spend many weekends in Washington NH at their camp moving wood and other such projects, just to stay busy.
+Mary Ann and her husband, Ed Turner, live in Enfield, CT with “Chief” their very spoiled Labrador retriever and spend many weekends in Washington, NH at their camp moving wood, gardening and “dabbling her toes” in New Hampshire politics – just to stay busy.

 RNC Committeeman, The Honorable John H. Frey